PrairieTrailDave/SmallBusinessCheckbookWithInvoicing/README.md

 # Business Checking
-A Business Checkbook application with user interface, Excel database, prints checks, and manages invoices
+A Business Checkbook application with user interface, prints checks, and manages invoices using an Excel database.

 This is a quick and dirty checkbook program that I wrote to replace my old QuickBooks program.
 I was tired of QuickBooks constantly telling me to upgrade and I didn't want to pay for the latest version.
 No, I'm not buying the online version either.
 This is NOT AN ACCOUNTING PACKAGE.
 It is a checkbook program.
 This is useful only for CASH ONLY business.